rgucluer/workbench/docs/install_prod_2404.md

 sudo nano /etc/ssh/sshd_config
 ```

 Edit the file according to the following lines.
-Add the AllowUsers row, enter your user name in place <server_user> without the angle brackets.
+Add the AllowUsers row to the end of file, enter your user name in place <server_user> without the angle brackets.

 ```bash
 PermitRootLogin no